ArduCustom/arducustom.github.io/v/dev/AP_Periph/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This sets the maximum rate that streaming log messages will be logged to the mavlink backend\.
-A value of zero means
+A value of zero means that rate limiting is disabled\.

 +----------+-------+